The Leelanau County Election Cheat Sheet: What To Know and What to Watch Next Month

 Ballot proposals: It’s nowhere near as busy an election for local ballot proposals as two years ago, when voters considered a zoning amendment referendum related to the controversial Timber Shores RV resort; a tall buildings matter in Traverse City; the first-ever dedicated millage for the Leelanau Township Library; and no fewer than eight millage renewals.

 This fall’s ballot proposals include a few more millage renewals (one for TCAPS, one for the Leelanau Township general fund, and one for Leelanau Township’s fire and emergency medical services) and an $8 million bond proposal for Glen Lake Community Schools.
-The latter is a significantly-scaled-down version of the $36 million bond the district took to voters last fall, with priorities that include HVAC updates and building remodels.
+The Glen Lake bond is a significantly-scaled-down version of the $36 million proposal the district took to voters last fall, with priorities that include HVAC updates and building remodels.
 Voters rejected last fall’s proposal 963 votes to 1,119.

 A small segment of Leelanau County voters will get to weigh in on a pair of City of Traverse City proposals, which seek to give city residents more say in the future adoption or extension of Tax Increment Financing (TIF) plans.
 Read more about that contentious matter here.